EndeavoringOrb/EndeavoringOrb.github.io/_pages/car.md

 When you start this program a 1000x1000 window will pop up.
 - To draw a track you left-click and drag.
 - To add the reward points, move your mouse to where you want the point then press space.
-- To add the starting point, press "s" on the keyboard ONCE.
+- To add the car's starting point, press "s" on the keyboard ONCE.
 - To save the racetrack, press "s" again.

 Racetrack for Robots